physica status solidi (a)

 Chun-Sing Lee obtained his Doctor of Philosophy degree in 1991 from the University of Hong Kong.
 He then moved to the University of Birmingham for postdoctoral research with the support of a Croucher Foundation Fellowship.
 He joined the City University of Hong Kong in 1994 and is currently a Chair Professor in materials science.
 He co-founded the Center Of Super-Diamond and Advanced Films (COSDAF) in 1998 and is the Center’s Associate Director.
 Lee's main research interests are on surface and interface physics, organic electronics and nanomaterials.

-S. T. Lee is the Chair Professor of Materials Science and founding Director of the Center of Super-Diamond and Advanced Films (COSDAF), City University of Hong Kong, Hong Kong SAR, which he joined in 1994.
+S. T. Lee is Director of the College of Chemistry, Chemical Engineering and Materials Science at Soochow University.
+He has been the Chair Professor of Materials Science and founding Director of the Center of Super-Diamond and Advanced Films (COSDAF), City University of Hong Kong, Hong Kong SAR, which he joined in 1994.
 He received his Ph.D. degree in Chemistry from the University of British Columbia.
 He was research fellow in the Department of Chemistry, University of California and the Lawrence Berkeley Laboratory.
 Lee is the founding Director of the Nano-organic Photoelectronic Laboratory, Technical Institute of Physics and Chemistry, CAS, Beijing.
-He is an adjunct or advisory professor of several Universities in Mainland China, including Peking University, Fudan University, Zhejiang University, Institute of Physics, etc. He has filed over 20 US patents, published 5 book chapters, and over 430 papers in international, refereed journals.
+He is an adjunct or advisory professor of several Universities in Mainland China, including Peking University, Fudan University, Zhejiang University, Institute of Physics.
 Prof. Lee received the Humboldt Senior Research Award (2001), Croucher Senior Research Fellowship of the Croucher Foundation (2002), and State Natural Science Award (2002, second prize).
 His research interests include nanoscience and nanomaterials, diamond and superhard coatings, organic electroluminescence, surface and materials science, thin film characterization and processing.
 Lee is currently a member of the Editorial Advisory Boards of physica status solidi and Advanced Functional Materials and Applied Nanoscience.

 Günther Leising received the Ph.D. degree in Solid State Physics at the Technical University Graz, Austria, where he is Professor since 1995.
 He research focuses on the physics and chemistry of polymers and organic solids.
 After founding a few start-up companies as well as Joanneum Research, an Institute for Nanostructured Materials and Photonics, he has been Senior Vice President Technology (global R&D Head) of the AT&S group Austria from 2000 - 2005.